coatsy/coding-workshop/bouncy-bird/bouncy-bird4.md

 ![Moving the pipe](./images/bouncy-bird15.png)

 Now we need to change the pipeX value over time.
-We do that in the bird `forever loop` to keep things in one neat place and avoid setting variables in multiple loops which can lead to unpredictable results if one loop happes slightly before another.
+We do that in the bird `forever loop` to keep things in one neat place and avoid setting variables in multiple loops which can lead to unpredictable results if one loop happens slightly before another.

 Click on the `bouncy-bird` sprite tile to bring the bouncy-bird code back.

 ![Control code in the bird sprite](./images/bouncy-bird16.png)

-There are now two things to do: change the `pipeX` variable (which wuill move the pipes) and check whether the bird is touching a pipe.
+There are now two things to do: change the `pipeX` variable (which will move the pipes) and check whether the bird is touching a pipe.

 At the start of the game, we need to set a pipe speed.